mschiare/Biometric-Identification-System/README.md

 ### 1. Automated Feature Extraction

-* **Detection & Gating:** It cycles through multi-context image directories, isolates faces via `RetinaFace` (automatically aligned and scaled to canonical $112 \times 112 \times 3$ tensors), and normalizes the input.
+* **Detection & Gating:** It cycles through multi-context image directories, isolates faces via `RetinaFace`, and normalizes the input.
 * **Feature Representation:** Leverages `DeepFace` with the **ArcFace** model backend to extract a 512-dimensional floating-point vector mapping unique facial traits.
 * **Serialization:** Serializes and exports the final feature maps into structured binary storage.